Youth homelessness: Mental health

 Very closely related to the other topics, pre-existing Mental Health conditions (as a direct or indirect result of the previously outlined contributions) can increase Youth Homelessness.
-In the COVID-19 Pandemic, Canada saw a stark decline in Mental Health conditions as a result of loneliness.
+In the COVID-19 Pandemic, Canada saw a stark decline in mental health as a result of loneliness.
 Many young individuals shifted to substances to help curb this loneliness, which further exacerbated the crisis.
 Breaks in routines which had helped combat addiction, or even changes that caused addiction occurred in the pandemic.
 Additionally, amongst street children across the world, and particularly in Latin America, children may add to the already negative outlook on their lifestyles as a result of exterior judgment.
-Negative public and governmental perceptions of these children can make accessing resources to remove themselves homelessness more difficult.
+Negative public and governmental perceptions of these children can make accessing resources to find housing more difficult.

 Within COVID-19 outbreak we experienced an extremely low rate of job security resulting in multiple people and families losing their jobs forcing children out of their homes and separated from their families in certain instances.